TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-multi-data-centre/setup-controller-data-centre.md

 From MDCB v2.7.0, there are 2 health check services available:
 1. `/liveness` endpoint returns a `HTTP 200 OK` response when the service is operational.
-2. `/readiness` endpoint returns a `HTTP 200 OK` response when MDCB is ready to accept request.
+2. `/readiness` endpoint returns a `HTTP 200 OK` response when MDCB is ready to accept requests.
 It ensures that dependent components such as Redis and data store are connected, and the gRPC server is ready for connection.

 See [MDCB API]({{<ref "tyk-mdcb-api">}}) for details of the endpoints.